Commercial lending drives loan growth for U.S. regional banks

 Most of the big regional lenders reported double-digit percentage growth in commercial lending for the second quarter as businesses across the United States become more confident about borrowing.

-“People are starting to increase inventory to build for a better economy and a better outlook in quarters three and four,” Richard Davis, chief executive of U.S. Bancorp (USB.N), said after the bank reported earnings on Wednesday.
+“People are starting to increase inventory to build for a better economy and a better outlook in quarters three and four,” Richard Davis, chief executive of U.S. Bancorp, said after the bank reported earnings on Wednesday.

 The downside of this renewed push into commercial lending is the impact on net interest margins, a closely watched measure of how much money banks make from their loans.